ckaestne/seai/lectures/03_modelquality/modelquality.md

 ----
-## Overfitting in Cancer Detection?
+## Overfitting in Cancer Prognosis?

 <!-- discussion -->